Chhichhore SECOND DAY Box Office Collections: Positive Word-of-mouth Works In Favour Of The Film!

 Nitesh Tiwari's latest release, 'Chhichhore' starring Sushant Singh Rajput and Shraddha Kapoor hit the theatrical screens on September 6, 2019.
 The film received glowing reviews from the critics and struck a right chord with the audience as well.

 On its first day of release, 'Chhichhore' began on a slow note.
-But with positive word-of-mouth, the film picked up business in the evening shows which resulted into the film collecting Rs.
+But with positive word-of-mouth, the film picked up business in the evening shows which resulted in the film collecting Rs.
 7.32 crore on its opening day.

-Speaking about the second day box office collections, the Sushant-Shraddha starrer minted Rs.
+Speaking about the second-day box office collections, the Sushant-Shraddha starrer minted Rs.
 12.25 crore on Saturday.
 The total two-day box office collections now stand at Rs.
 19.57 crore.

 Trade analyst Taran Adarsh tweeted, "#Chhichhore jumps [67.35%] on Day 2...
 Glowing word of mouth is converting into enhanced footfalls and in turn, reflecting in its BO numbers...
 Expect further growth on Day 3...
 Eyes ₹ 35 cr [+/-] total in its weekend...
 Fri 7.32 cr, Sat 12.25 cr.
 Total: ₹ 19.57 cr. #India biz." (sic)